Problem 86Published on Friday, 7th January 2005, 06:00 pm; Solved by 7378; Difficulty rating: 35%

 A spider, S, sits in one corner of a cuboid room, measuring 6 by 5 by 3, and a fly, F, sits in the opposite corner.
 By travelling on the surfaces of the room the shortest "straight line" distance from S to F is 10 and the path is shown on the diagram.

 However, there are up to three "shortest" path candidates for any given cuboid and the shortest route doesn't always have integer length.

-By considering all cuboid rooms with integer dimensions, up to a maximum size of M by M by M, there are exactly 2060 cuboids for which the shortest route has integer length when M=100, and this is the least value of M for which the number of solutions first exceeds two thousand; the number of solutions is 1975 when M=99.
+It can be shown that there are exactly 2060 distinct cuboids, ignoring rotations, with integer dimensions, up to a maximum size of M by M by M, for which the shortest route has integer length when M = 100.
+This is the least value of M for which the number of solutions first exceeds two thousand; the number of solutions when M = 99 is 1975.